Chapter 1: The Cure That Cursed.

 Desther his face broken, still covered in blood from his final conversations with Darius, the scars covering his body from the more "persuasive" methods employed began to laugh quietly, his laughter growing louder and more maniacal before he finally spoke between barks of laughter "The Old Ones whom I serve will grant you living hell, while I laugh and spit upon you all as you suffer!"

 At a drop of Nasher´s hand, the first of several torches descended on to the wood and oil.
 The flames raged with the suddenness of an angered dragon as they rose, spreading to create a barrier of flame.
 Desther still chained to post continued to laugh even as the fires burned bright about him.
-The flames closed in and his laughter died upon his lips changing with a piercing note as the flames began to consume his flesh and the tattered clothes that he had been wearing.
+The flames closed in and his laughter died upon his lips changing with a piercing note as the flames began to consume his flesh and the tattered cloth that he had been wearing.
 He wailed and shrieked, twisting, desperate to escape the touch of the fires that steadily devoured him, body and mind, to banish his dark soul to eternal damnation within the pits of hell.

 Fenthwick was unable to avert his gaze, as he watched Desther's struggle end as the fires continue to consume the now charred body, dangling loosely from the chains that had bound him, and continued to burn what was left of his body.
 Reaching backwards, Fenthwick trembled slightly, as he leaned against the wall for support.
 Aribeth placed a hand upon his shoulder, and gave a reassuring smile.
 Lost in the beauty of her eyes, their color like sparkling gemstones, he returned the smile as he took her hand in his and gave a gentle squeeze.